PedroF20/traceMySteps-backend/README.md

 ### TODO List:

-1) Test data insertion on the DB.
+<s>1) Test data insertion on the DB.</s>

-2) Test querying.
+<s>2) Test querying.</s>

-3) Complete `app.py`.
+3) Parsing and batch load of multiple GPX files into DB.

-4) Batch load of multiple GPX files into DB.
+4) Complete `app.py` with the required resources/routes and queries, having in mind the GeoJSON format for the geographic data.

 ### Minor bugs: